20240290/real_time_hand_gesture_recognizer/README.md

     3. Recognize the gesture.
     4. Clear dataset.
     5. End the program.
-Note: Best option to clear the dataset if you want to start collecting new set of iamges.
+Note: Best option to clear the dataset if you want to start collecting new set of images.
 Then select the item 1 in the menu to capture the dataset of gestures.

 2. Training Custom Gestures by selecting 2 in the menu item.